Costco's Black Friday deals: Some now, some later

 CNET's Cheapskate scours the web for great deals on tech products and much more.
 For the latest deals and updates, follow the Cheapskate on Facebook and Twitter.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page, and find more great buys on the CNET Deals page.

-Discuss: Black Friday 2019 Costco deals: Big savings on Chromebooks, Dell Inspiron and more
+Discuss: Best Black Friday Costco deals 2019: Big savings on Chromebooks, Dell Inspiron and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.